 \section{Abstract}

-Environmental sound recordings often contain intelligible speech, raising privacy concerns that limit analysis, sharing and reuse of data.
-In this paper, we introduce a method that renders speech unintelligible while preserving both the integrity of the acoustic scene, and the overall audio quality.
-Our approach involves reversing waveform segments to distort speech content.
-This process is enhanced through a voice activity detection and speech separation pipeline, which allows for more precise targeting of speech.
+Environmental sound recordings often contain intelligible speech, raising privacy concerns that limit the analysis, sharing, and reuse of the data.
+In this paper, we introduce a method that renders speech unintelligible while preserving both the integrity of the acoustic scene and the overall audio quality.
+Our approach involves reversing waveform segments to distort speech content identified using a voice activity detection and speech separation pipeline in order to render the speech unintelligible.

-In order to demonstrate the effectivness of the proposed approach, we consider a three-part evaluation protocol that assesses: 1) speech intelligibility using Word Error Rate (WER), 2) sound sources detectability using Sound source Classification Accuracy-Drop (SCAD) from a widely used pre-trained model, and 3) audio quality using the Fréchet Audio Distance (FAD), computed with our reference dataset that contains unaltered speech.
-Experiments on this simulated evaluation dataset, which consists of linear mixtures of speech and environmental sound scenes, show that our method achieves satisfactory speech intelligibility reduction (97.9\% WER), minimal degradation of the sound sources detectability (2.7\% SCAD), and high perceptual quality (FAD of 1.40).
-An ablation study further highlights the contribution of each component of the pipeline.
-We also show that incorporating random splicing to our speech content privacy enforcement method can enhance the algorithm’s robustness to attempt to recover the clean speech, at a slight cost of audio quality.
+We consider a three-part evaluation protocol that assesses: 1) speech intelligibility using Word Error Rate (WER), 2) sound sources detectability using Sound source Classification Accuracy-Drop (SCAD), and 3) audio quality using the Fréchet Audio Distance (FAD).
+Compared to two other state-of-the-art systems, our method is the only one to achieves satisfactory speech intelligibility reduction (97.9\% WER), with minimal degradation of the sound sources detectability (2.7\% SCAD), and good perceptual quality.
+An ablation study further highlights the contribution of each component of the speech content privacy enforcement pipeline.